tallamjr/astronet/README.md

 Note: some tests require large data files

-If a new plot is create, it should be checked and a new baseline generate like so:
+If a new plot is created, it should be visually inspected and a new baseline generated like so:

 ```bash
 $ cd astronet/tests/unit/viz
 $ pytest --mpl-generate-path=baseline --ignore-glob="*.ipynb" test_plots.py
 ```
-Then the hash of the image to be stored in the SHA library file
+Then, the hash of the image is to be stored in the SHA library file with:

 ```bash
 $ pytest --mpl-generate-hash-library=astronet/tests/unit/viz/baseline/hashlib.json --ignore-glob="*.ipynb" test_plots.py
 ```
-Finally, the suite is ready to be tests with:
+Finally, the suite is ready to be tested by running:
 ```bash
 $ pytest --ignore-glob="*.ipynb" test_plots.py
 ```